Toyota Sienna: Third generation (XL30; 2010)

 The front dashboard features a "swoop" wood trim, inspired by the Toyota Venza and Lexus RX, that gives front seat occupants a "60/60" split whether in the driver or passenger seat.

 New features included an optional sliding second row with "Lounge Seating" recliner style chairs, a feature previously seen on the Lexus LS, and Toyota's keyless Smart Key System with push-button start.
-The rear seat entertainment option now uses a 16.4 in LCD screen which operates in two view modes, a single 16:9-ratio widescreen or two separate 4:3-ratio split screens with separate wireless headphones.
+The rear seat entertainment option started to use a 16.4 in LCD screen which operates in two view modes, a single 16:9-ratio widescreen or two separate 4:3-ratio split screens with separate wireless headphones.

 For safety the back-up camera comes with a new 180° panoramic view.
 Other new options include a Pre-Collision System (PCS) as well as an automatic highbeam dimmer, Safety Connect and a more advanced stability control system known as Vehicle Integrated Dynamics Management.
-A driver's knee airbag is now standard as well.
+A driver's knee airbag became standard as well.

 When the second row seats are removed, the bottom of the second row seats, which is similar to a rack, remains attached to the van floor.
 This means that with second row seats removed, the floor is not flat.

 Toyota is the first automaker to offer a factory installed auto-access seat for disabled people.
 The one-touch rotating, power ascending/descending lift-up seat can lower to within 19 in of the ground.